RunestoneInteractive/thinkcspy/_sources/Selection/Logicaloperators.rst

 .. admonition:: Common Mistake!

   There is a very common mistake that occurs when programmers try to write boolean expressions.
-For example, what if we have a variable ``number`` and we want to check if its value is 5, 6, or 7.
-In words we might say: "number equal to 5 or 6 or 7".
-However, if we translate this into Python as ``number == 5 or 6 or 7``, it will not be correct.
+For example, what if we have a variable ``num`` and we want to check if its value is 5, 6, or 7.
+In words we might say: "num equal to 5 or 6 or 7".
+However, if we translate this into Python as ``num == 5 or 6 or 7``, it will not be correct.
 The ``or`` operator must join the *results* of three equality checks.
-The correct way to write this is ``number == 5 or number == 6 or number == 7``.
+The correct way to write this is ``num == 5 or num == 6 or num == 7``.
 This may seem like a lot of typing but it is absolutely necessary.
 You cannot take a shortcut.

+  An exception is the case of chaining comparison operators.
+For example, in Python it is permissible to write ``x < y < z`` which means the same as its mathematical expression and is functionally equivalent to the Python expression ``x < y and y < z``.

 `Truth tables <https://en.wikipedia.org/wiki/Truth_table>`_ can be very helpful to us in determining the boolean value of an expression that uses a logical operator.
 Here is an example of a truth table that looks at two statements, ``p`` and ``q``, that are boolean expressions.
 It tells us which result, ``True`` or ``False``, we will get based on whether the boolean value of each statement is ``True`` or ``False``: